 In Case C-249/09 Novo Nordisk, the CJEU concluded that Article 87(2) of the Directive prohibits the inclusion in advertising of claims that conflict with the SmPC.
+(The provisions of Article 87(2) of the Directive are reflected in regulation 280 of the Regulations.)
 However, not all of the information contained in an advertisement needs to be identical to that in the SmPC, provided the claims are consistent with the information in the SmPC.
 Advertisements may, therefore, include additional claims, provided that these confirm or clarify (and are compatible with) the information set out in the SmPC.
 Any such additional information must also meet the various other requirements of the Directive, such as being presented objectively, faithfully and in such a way as to allow independent verification, and not being exaggerated, misleading or inaccurate.
 This reflects current practice in the UK.
-Clause 3.2 of the ABPI Code states that the promotion of a medicine must be in accordance with the terms of its marketing authorisation and must not be inconsistent with the particulars listed in its SmPC.
+Clause 11.2 of the 2021 ABPI Code states that the promotion of a medicine must be in accordance with the terms of its marketing authorisation and must not be inconsistent with the particulars listed in its SmPC.